 To enter a new myth is a moment of initiation.
 One must return to the moment before myth, when the myth of anyone might still become the myth of any other.
 It is to enter the room which is both tomb and womb, to become innocent of everything except the motivation for myth. – Maya Deren, avant-garde film-maker

-QUESTIONS FOR WEREWOLVES: A CREATIVE NONFICTION OF MADNESS, WITCH AND DAIMON is a metaphysical odyssey of bipolar depression, inspired by Greek underworld myths and world religion.
+QUESTIONS FOR WEREWOLVES is an odyssey of bipolar depression, inspired by Greek underworld myths and world religion.

 In 1998, while I am working on a film in Los Angeles, mysterious omens and voices begin to invade my everyday life.
 When I hear about the murder of a stranger in my hometown.
 I’m gripped by the premonition of the death of a woman I once knew.
 My sanity collapses.
 But the wild voices and the depression never go away.
 I put my faith in these voices and follow the gods.
-A wolf appears as a dream guide into the mystic dark that is both tomb and womb.
+A wolf appears as a dream guide.

-This is the author’s intimate diary of the night of the soul that meets us in depression and bipolar depression.
-It hunts the intense, inner life of images that is often construed as madness, to find intuitive openings in the dark that can set free the most spiritual yearnings of the heart — for the divine beloved and indestructible life.
+This is an intimate testimony to the soul’s mystery that meets us in depression and bipolar depression.
+It explores openings in personal and ancestral memory to our visions and voices that speak to the most lunar, spiritual yearnings of the heart — for divine love and indestructible life.

 Table of Contents